Jeremy Irvine: Career

 Irvine played Luke in the television series Life Bites and appeared in the Royal Shakespeare Company's 2010 production of Dunsinane.
 He was quoted in Interview Magazine, saying: "My friends all took the mick out of me for Dunsinane saying, 'You're gonna be the tree'.
 Indeed, in my first scene, I was waving two branches."

 In June 2010, he was cast in the lead role of the 2011 Steven Spielberg film War Horse.
-The film was an adaption of Michael Morpurgo's novel, also entitled War Horse.
-Spielberg revealed that he had been looking for an unknown actor for War Horse, stating: "I looked at hundreds of actors and newcomers for Albert – mainly newcomers – and nobody had the heart, the spirit or the communication skills that Jeremy had."
+The film was an adaption of Michael Morpurgo's novel War Horse.
+Spielberg said he had been looking for an unknown actor for Albert: "I looked at hundreds of actors and newcomers for Albert – mainly newcomers – and nobody had the heart, the spirit or the communication skills that Jeremy had."
 Irvine was asked to read a section of the War Horse script on camera to check his West Country accent.
-In an attempt to prepare himself for the role of Albert, Irvine took up weight training and gained approximately 14 lb of muscle.
+To prepare for the role, he took up weight training and gained about 14 lb of muscle.
 He also underwent two months of intensive horse riding.
-He spent so much time recreating the Battle of Somme scene in the film that he ended up contracting trench foot.
-For his work, he was nominated for the London Film Critics' Choice Award for Young British Performer Of The Year and the Empire Award for Best Male Newcomer.
+He spent so much time recreating the Battle of Somme that he contracted trench foot.
+For his work, he was nominated for the London Film Critics' Choice Award for Young British Performer of the Year and the Empire Award for Best Male Newcomer.